Frontend

 SIOT JavaScript library using NATS over WebSockets

-This is a JavaScript library avaiable in the
+This is a JavaScript library available in the

 frontend/lib